Cars24

 Extended Warranty Covers Everything

 It is important to understand the scope of the extended warranty, what is covered and what is not.
-While extended warranties cover bodywork and powertrain wear, the scope of coverage is not as comprehensive as a manufacturer warranty.
+While extended warranties cover bodywork and powertrain wear, the scope of coverage is not as comprehensive as a manufacturer's warranty.

-Extended Warranty is Expensive
+An Extended Warranty is Expensive

 Extended Warranty is Barely Used

 The benefits of an extended warranty extend beyond saving on repair costs.
-Besides peace of mind and convenience of Roadside Assistance and free towing, extended warranty enhances your car’s resale value as well.
+Besides peace of mind and the convenience of Roadside Assistance and free towing, an extended warranty enhances your car’s resale value as well.

 Conclusion